 In a post on Woven’s website, Tim Campos recalls the first time he was called to meet Mark Zuckerberg.
 Campos had recently been appointed Facebook’s CIO and was bursting with new ideas.
-He was looking forward to meeting Facebook’s founder and suggesting ways the company could improve.
+He was looking forward to meeting the company’s founder and suggesting ways the company could improve.
 Before he had even walked into the office, though, he was collared by Zuckerberg’s admin assistant.
-She barraged him with complaints about the company’s internal calendar system.
+She barraged him with complaints about Facebook’s internal calendar system.

 “Fix this,” she warned.
 “Or else.”